jeremyagray/sigcalc/README.rst

 Transcendental Functions
 ........................

-The transcendental functions and their inverses will be implemented as wrappers around the appropriate functions from ``mpmath``, calculating results based on the ``value`` of a ``Quantity`` combined with the correct significant figures, following the "significance in,
+The transcendental functions and their inverses are implemented as wrappers around the appropriate functions from ``mpmath``, calculating results based on the ``value`` of a ``Quantity`` combined with the correct significant figures, following the "significance in,